davidgasquez/handbook/content/teamwork.md

   * You'll have written records of everything.
 * Have a primary communication channel.
 * You can not not communicate.
 Not discussing the elephant in the room is communicating.
 Few things are as important to study, practice, and perfect as clear communication.
 * Use long-form writing, rather than meetings, speaking, and chatting.
-Speaking only helps who’s in the room, writing helps everyone.
+Speaking only helps who's in the room, writing helps everyone.
 * Whenever possible, communicate directly with those you're addressing rather than passing the message through intermediaries.
 * If you want an answer, you have to ask a question.
 People typically have a lot to say, but they'll volunteer little.
 * Agree on the terminology.
 Similar understanding of terms makes discussion more productive.
 * Work through confrontations mindfully:
   * Acknowledge the positive intentions.
 Try to understanding his or her rationale and state it out loud directly to them.
   * Express what you see and what you think!
 Remember, kindness matters.
 You are looking at a screen, but you are really talking to a person.
   * Identify and propose a solution.
-You should try to build consensus by demonstrating how your solution will resolve everyone’s concerns, not just your own.
+You should try to build consensus by demonstrating how your solution will resolve everyone's concerns, not just your own.
   * Outline the benefits and advantages of your proposal.
   * Understanding.
 Either nail down agreement on a next action or step, or work together to develop alternatives.
 * Guides to Communications: